ineshbose/UofG_CS1_Systems/Lab 6/README.md

 # Lab 6 (27/02/20)

 ## Task 1
 The following assembly language code fragment is supposed to be equivalent to `x := 2+y` but it is poorly written.
 Find as many things wrong with it and indicate whether each fault is poor style or would cause error messages or runtime errors.
-Rewrite the code gragment as it should be.
+Rewrite the code fragment as it should be.

 ```
         load R1,x[R0]